lucky-media/guidelines/pages/roadmaps/frontend.md

 # Frontend Roadmap
-Below we will least some of tutorials that we think are a great way to jump start your career in frontend development.
+Embark on an exciting adventure in frontend development with our curated list of tutorials.

-Please Note that here we assume you already know the basics of HTML, CSS and Javascript.
+Keep in mind that we're diving headfirst, so be prepared with your basic knowledge of HTML, CSS, and JavaScript.

 ### HTML & CSS
 - [HTML Crash Course](https://www.youtube.com/watch?v=UB1O30fR-EE)